Women’s Golf Polo Shirts: Quality Assessment Criteria for Buyers

 Technical diagram showing golf polo shirt measurements and specification details

-Minimum requirements for a women’s golf polo tech pack should include:
+Minimum requirements for a women’s golf polo tech pack should include the following.

 POMs and Grading Rules

-Define shoulder width, chest, waist, sleeve opening, armhole, body length, and sweep.
-If the range includes women’s plus size golf polo shirts, grading logic should be stated clearly rather than assumed.
+If the range includes women’s plus size golf polo shirts, grading logic should be stated clearly instead of assumed.

 Style and Construction Definition